Our Mission

 It continues to grow beyond District borders, facilitating change to create stronger families, an engaged and educated workforce, and a better Southern California.

-Infant-Toddler Success is the culmination of a lifetime of work in education for the late Dr. Albert Karnig, President Emeritus of California State University San Bernardino.
+Karnig Infant-Toddler Success is the culmination of a lifetime of work in education for the late Dr. Albert Karnig, President Emeritus of California State University San Bernardino.

 Dr. Albert Karnig was president of California State University, San Bernardino from 1997 to 2012 – only its third president.
 He served as Provost at the University of Wyoming and Associate Vice President for Academic Affairs at Arizona State University.
 He also directed ASU’s School of Public Affairs, which at the time was ranked among the nation’s ten leading public policy and administration programs.
 His scholarly contributions as a faculty member included books published by the University of Chicago Press and Greenwood Press, more than 60-refereed articles, numerous monographic, and service on various editorials.

 Most importantly, he was committed to bringing the dream of a university education to all who are willing to work for it.
-This commitment led him to the research pointing to when pediatric neurodevelopment is at its most critical stage: from before birth to age three.
+This commitment led him to the research pointing to when pediatric neurodevelopment is at its most critical stage: from before birth to age five.

 Dr. Karnig passed away suddenly on May 4, 2017.